B5045438/ojs-docker/README.md

 Running your LAMP docker image
 ------------------------------

-Start your image binding the external ports 80 and 3306 in all interfaces to your container:
+Start your image by binding a port to the container's port 80:

 	docker run -d -p 8008:80 axfelix/ojs-docker